A Local's Experience of the Golden Circle Tour in Iceland

-It is possible to walk right up to the waterfall where you can stand on the edge.
+You can walk right up to the waterfall where you stand on the edge.
 It will make you drenched but it is a breathtaking experience.

 You can also walk up the stairs to get a better view from above and to visit the restaurant there.
 They are well known for their meat-broth "kjötsúpa" and here we stopped and had lunch.

-The daughter of the farmer who owned this land, Sigríður in Brattholt (1871-1957), put up a fight to save Gullfoss and threatened to throw herself into the waterfall.
-This is a long story but to make it short Sigríður saved Gullfoss and we are really thankful to her for that.
+The daughter of the farmer who owned this land, Sigríður in Brattholt (1871-1957), put up a fight to save Gullfoss and threatened to throw herself into the waterfall if a hydroelectric power station were to be constructed.

 Geysir Geothermal Area

 Our next stop was at Geysir geothermal area.
 Iceland is the only place in Europe where this natural phenomenon can be seen, so it is well worth a visit.
-Geysir has given its name to all other erupting hot-springs which are called geysers.
+Geysir has given its name to all other erupting hot springs which are called geysers.

 Geysir itself stopped erupting in 1915, but it must have been a sight to see as it went up to 70 metres into the air, but Strokkur is much smaller.

 Icelanders tried reviving it by throwing soap into Geysir and forced an eruption and from time to time it erupted.
-Then after a big earthquake in 2000 Geysir started erupting again ca 8-10 meters into the air, but much less frequently than Strokkur.
+Then after a big earthquake in the year, 2000 Geysir started erupting again some 8-10 meters into the air, but much less frequently than Strokkur.

 And if you don't want to be drenched stay up-wind.
 I myself have arrived there at the very moment of the eruption and as it can get really windy I got Strokkur right in my face.

-There was no guidance on this stop, but one can read up on the geothermal activity in the Geysir geothermal area and wonder around, having a look at the other smaller geysers, which don't erupt, but have a spectacular colour - and wait for Strokkur to erupt with the camera ready.
+There was no guidance on this stop, but one can read up on the geothermal activity in the Geysir geothermal area and wander around, having a look at the other smaller geysers, which don't erupt, but have a spectacular colour - and wait for Strokkur to erupt with the camera ready.

-There are several restaurants by Geysir and a big shop, selling Icelandic woollen goods etc. The rye bread sold at the restaurants is baked in the ground in the Geysir geothermal area.
+There are several restaurants by Geysir and a big shop, selling Icelandic woolen goods, etc. The rye bread sold at the restaurants is baked in the ground in the Geysir geothermal area.

-We stopped here for a short while, long enough to have a look inside this beautiful cathedral - which is my all time favourite here in Iceland.
+We stopped here for a short while, long enough to have a look inside this beautiful cathedral - which is my all-time favourite here in Iceland.

-Hellisheidavirkjun Geothermal Powerplant
+Hellisheiðarvirkjun Geothermal Powerplant

 Our final stop on the tour was at Hellisheiðarvirkjun power plant, which is the largest geothermal power station in Iceland.
 There is a Geothermal Energy exhibition at the power plant on how geothermal energy is harnessed there.